symbolicdata/symbolicdata.github.io/People.markdown

 -   foaf:name Literal: Value is of the form "familyName, givenName".
 Used as label.
 -   foaf:homepage URL: Homepage.
 This is a link to more information about the person in the Linked Data sense.
+-   foaf:affiliation Literal.
+Optional
+-   foaf:country Literal.
+Optional

-The instances of that class cover any person, in particular authors of papers listed in the SymbolicData [Bibliography](Bibliography "wikilink") references system.
-Note that the provided link is not necessarily up to date.
+The instances of that class cover any person involved with Computeralgebra, in particular authors of papers listed in the SymbolicData [Bibliography](Bibliography "wikilink") references system.
+Note that the provided information is not necessarily up to date.

 2014-03-08 HGG: The field foaf:mbox was removed from the public repo due to privacy reasons.